SignalF/SignalF.Documentation/docs/source/tutorial/configuration.md

 ---
 ```

 Due to the size and high complexity of this file, manual creation of the configuration is very time-consuming and error-prone.
-I will therefore not go into the structure of this file in detail here.
+I will therefore not go into the details here.

+## The datamodel

+SignalF uses a comprehensive [data model](https://github.com/Signal-F/SignalF.Controller/tree/develop/Source/Datamodel){target="_blank"} generated from the configuration [schema files](https://github.com/Signal-F/SignalF.Controller/tree/develop/Schemas/Configuration){target="_blank"} to access the configuration file.

+Using the data model makes it much easier to create the configuration, but deep knowledge of the structure of the configuration is still required.
+One possible area of application would be, for example, the automated creation or customisation of configurations.

+## The fluent interface